Pick the one you want most

 Exercise: Regular physical activity generally promotes better sleep quality, though intense exercise close to bedtime may increase arousal and affect dream patterns.

-Sleep Environment: Optimal sleep conditions including appropriate temperature, darkness, and minimal noise disruption can promote more natural sleep cycles and healthier dream patterns.
+Sleep Environment: Creating optimal sleep conditions including appropriate temperature, darkness, and minimal noise disruption can promote more natural sleep cycles and healthier dream patterns.

-Sleep Medications: Various sleep aids can affect sleep architecture and dream frequency, sometimes leading to unusual dream experiences.
-Understanding the side effects of common sleep medications is important for making informed decisions.
+Sleep Medicine Interventions: Various sleep aids can affect sleep architecture and dream frequency, sometimes leading to unusual dream experiences.
+Sleep medicine professionals must carefully balance the benefits of improved sleep with potential effects on dream patterns.

 Special Types of Dreams and Dream Phenomena